anthonyjoeseph/component-ts/src/dctp/docs/express-dont-embed.md

 it's ok for Rx to "encapsulate" and have _its_ phantom type, because its boundaries have been studied and proven not to leak (note to author: do this)

-the basic idea is analagous to the maxim that "older ideas break less often"
+the basic idea is analagous to the maxim that "older ideas break less often" because they've "stood the test of time"

 a out-of-date CTO might want to use tomcat - not only because it's well understood, but because they can be certain it won't break